International Society for Computational Biology: Leadership and Structure

 A president, an executive committee, and a board of directors comprise ISCB's scientific leadership, drawing on distinguished, internationally renowned researchers who are elected for their term by the general society membership.
 The executive director leads the ISCB staff and supports a diverse set of committees dedicated to specific issues that are important to the computational biology and bioinformatics community, including education, policy, and publications.

 Presidents

+As of 2025, Predrag Radivojac is President of the ISCB; his term started in 2024 and will expire in 2027.

-Board of Directors
+Board of directors

-As of 2018, notable members of the board of directors include: Alex Bateman, Bonnie Berger, Terry Gaasterland, Janet Kelso, Thomas Lengauer, Yves Moreau, Christine Orengo, Burkhard Rost, Alfonso Valencia and Martin Vingron.
+As of 2018, notable members of the board of directors include: Alex Bateman, Bonnie Berger, Terry Gaasterland, Janet Kelso, Thomas Lengauer, Yves Moreau, Christine Orengo, Burkhard Rost, Alfonso Valencia, and Martin Vingron.

 Fellows

 The ISCB has elected Fellows since 2009.
 These distinctions are awarded in honour of outstanding contributions to the fields of computational biology and bioinformatics.
-The inaugural Class was given to previous recipients of the ISCB Accomplishment by a Senior Scientist Award; in following years, the ISCB has sought nominations for Fellows from its members.
+The inaugural Class was given to previous recipients of the ISCB Accomplishment by a Senior Scientist Award; in the following years, the ISCB has sought nominations for Fellows from its members.
 Fellows are traditionally introduced at the ISCB's flagship Intelligent Systems for Molecular Biology conference each year.
-As of the Class of 2017, 64 Fellows have been elected.
+As of the Class of 2025, 162 Fellows have been elected.